Location-aware Single Image Reflection Removal: Introduction

 \section{Introduction}

-Reflections often occur when an image is photographed through reflective and transparent media (\eg, glass).
-Removing undesired reflections enhances the image quality and benefits many follow-up computer vision tasks, such as image classification, etc. In reflection removal, an image $\mathbf{I}$ with reflections can be modeled as the weighted additive composition of a transmission layer $\mathbf{T}$ and a reflection layer $\mathbf{R}$.
-Precisely, following the linear synthesis model in~\cite{fan2017generic, li2020single, zhang2018single}, we express the composition procedure as follows:
+Reflections often occur when images are photographed through reflective and transparent media (\eg, glass).
+Removing undesired reflections enhances the image quality and benefits many follow-up computer vision tasks, such as image classification.
+In reflection removal, an image $\mathbf{I}$ with reflections can be modeled as the weighted additive composition of a transmission layer $\mathbf{T}$ and a reflection layer $\mathbf{R}$.
+Precisely, following the alpha blending model in~\cite{fan2017generic, li2020single, zhang2018single}, we express the composition procedure as: { \abovedisplayskip{3pt} \belowdisplayskip{3pt}

-where $\mathbf{W}$ here is extended to be a weight map that represents the variation of the attenuation of the transmission layer, an optical effect related to Fresnel's law.
+where $\mathbf{W}$ here is an alpha blending mask and $\circ$ indicates the element-wise multiplication.
+This model is designed to approximate the complex physical mechanisms involved in forming images with reflections.}